jnidzwetzki/bitfinex-v2-wss-api-java/README.md

 ## Contact / Stay informed
 * You need help or do you have questions?
 Join our chat at [gitter](https://gitter.im/bitfinex-v2-wss-api-java/Lobby).
 * For reporting issues, visit our [bug tracking system](https://github.com/jnidzwetzki/bitfinex-v2-wss-api-java/issues).
 * For contributing, see our [contributing guide](https://github.com/jnidzwetzki/bitfinex-v2-wss-api-java/blob/master/CONTRIBUTING.md).
+Project architecture outline can be found [here](https://sourcespy.com/github/bitfinex/).
 * If you like the project please star it on GitHub.
 * You are interested in a crypto currency trading bot?
 See my [crypto-bot](https://github.com/jnidzwetzki/crypto-bot) project.